 Focus on employee training

 Knowing how to run a successful shop is also about finding the right talent that can help you provide your customers with quality service.
-And once you’ve found the right talent, it’s important to foster a smooth transition.
+And once you’ve found the right talent, fostering a smooth transition is important.
 Staff training is critical to this transition, from sales tips to maintaining the brand image.
 Training new employees on how to use the tools and technology is also essential.
-The point of sale system is probably the most critical piece of technology you will want them to master.
+The point of sale system is probably the most critical technology you want them to master.

 To ensure consistency and thoroughness in the onboarding process, it can be helpful to document exactly what that process is.
 This document should include specific training sessions, milestones, performance objectives, and new employees’ deadlines.
 Not only are you and your employees on the same page, but it ensures that each staff member receives the same training, experience, and expectations.